 (Found in bone broth or it can be bought as a supplement) Collagen is known to help elasticity in the skin, joint health, metabolism, the gastrointestinal tract, and provides amino acids needed in the body.

 Cod liver oil is very high in Omega-3 fatty acids and supplies very usable forms of vitamins A and D, as well has reducing inflammation.
 This means that for a body struggling with fatigue, cod liver oil is a great way to get a healthy dose of vitamins and EFA’s.

 Not a fan of the liquid cod liver oil?
 No problem, it is available in softgels too 😉

 Liver is packed full of good nutrients!
 In fact, liver is a great source of iron, vitamin A, vitamin D, trace minerals, and so much more!
 If you can’t quite get it down, you can always try desiccated liver capsules.

 Magnesium is a co-factor in hundreds of enzyme systems in the body which affects: muscle and nerve function, blood pressure and blood sugar control, energy production, and hundreds of others.
 Because of this, it is important to have optimal levels.
-If the digestive system is struggling, try a cream or lotion instead.
+If the digestive system is struggling, try a spray or lotion instead.

 This vitamin is amazingly helpful.
 Vitamin C helps the body deal with stress and enhances mood.
 It is necessary for collagen production, manufacture of adrenal hormones, and is good for bones, joints, and blood vessels.